This post may contain affiliate links. Thank you for your support.

 - Plant-based butter (or regular butter if that’s what you have and like to use)

-- Pumpkin spice (mix up your own using this recipe if you’re out)
+- Pumpkin pie spice (mix up your own with ground nutmeg, ginger, and other spices using this recipe if you’re out)

 How to Make the Pumpkin Snickerdoodles

 Mix up the dough for the cookies using the full recipe below.
+These are quite easy to mix by hand, but you can also use your stand-mixer if you prefer.
 You’ll notice that the dough will still be quite soft, even if you’ve blotted your pumpkin, so it’s extra important that you allow for at least 30 minutes of chilling time.
-You can even make your dough up to two days in advance if you want to really do a good job of chilling your dough, but 3o minutes will do just fine if you’re in a hurry to try these. 🙂
+You can even make your dough up to two days in advance if you want to really do a good job of chilling your dough, but 3o minutes will do just fine if you’re in a hurry to try these.

 Once the dough is chilled, it will be really easy to work with.
-Roll it out into little balls and dip each one into cinnamon sugar before placing them on a cookie sheet.
-You should be able to get away with placing a full dozen cookies on a regular sized sheet because they don’t spread much at all.
+Roll it out into little balls and dip each one into cinnamon sugar before placing them on a parchment-paper-lined cookie sheet or a baking tray lined with a Silpat.
+You should be able to get away with placing a full dozen cookies on a regular-sized sheet because they don’t spread much at all.

-If you still have more pumpkin puree left to use up, definitely try making my vegan pumpkin chocolate chip cookies next!
+If you still have more pumpkin puree left to use up, definitely try making my pumpkin chocolate chip cookie recipe next!

 These pumpkin snickerdoodles have that classic, chewy snickerdoodle texture with the flavor of everyone's favorite fall dessert, pumpkin pie!